 English (KS3).
 "Create a 60-minute lesson on persuasive writing for Year 8.
 Learners can identify persuasive techniques (rhetorical questions, repetition, emotive language) but struggle to use them in their own writing.
 Include: analysis of a model text with annotations, a scaffolded writing frame for lower attainers, and an assessment task where learners write the opening paragraph of a persuasive letter.
 Success criteria should reference AQA English Language Paper 2."

-Science (KS4).
-"Create a GCSE Biology lesson on natural selection for Year 10 (AQA specification 4.6.1).
-Learners understand inheritance and variation but confuse natural selection with Lamarckism.
-Include: a common misconception activity as a starter, a worked example using peppered moths, a data interpretation task using finch beak measurements, and a 6-mark exam-style question with model answer.
-Provide differentiated sentence starters for the extended writing."
+Plan a Year 10 GCSE Biology lesson (AQA 4.6.1) on natural selection.
+Learners understand inheritance, but confuse it with Lamarckism.
+Start with a misconception activity.
+Use peppered moths as a worked example.
+Include finch beak data interpretation and a 6-mark question with a model answer.
+Provide sentence starters for writing.

 History (KS3).
 "Plan a 50-minute lesson on the causes of the English Civil War for Year 8.
 Learners have studied Tudor England but this is their first lesson on the Stuarts.
 Include: a timeline sorting activity, source analysis of two contemporary documents (one pro-Parliament, one pro-King), paired discussion using 'What might X have thought about this?' prompts, and a written judgement task: 'Was religion or money the main cause?'
 Provide a writing frame with connectives for lower attainers."